jalagamv/K8S-terraform-AWS-Ansible-/README.md

   - create with terraform vpc and 3xec2 instances: clone this repo to your PC(terrform installed) https://github.com/hezil/Ops-my_terraform_1xVPC_3xEC2.git and run infractructure and instances.
     1. befor run need to re-add .tfvars file to infrastructure and inctances folder
     2. in the instances>instances_only_pub.tf add security groups inbound rule allow TCP port 6443 forward to enable communitcation from          K8S minions to master (already part of terraform ec2 configution)
-  - sudo apt install python -y on the instances was created by terraform in the setp bebore(to aviod ansible playbook failure - need         install python 2.7 on minions nodes)
+  - perfomr "sudo apt install python -y" on the instances that was created by terraform in the setp bebore(to aviod ansible playbook failure - need         install python 2.7 on minions nodes)
   - Clone the git repo to my ansible server to /etc/ansible/
   - cd /etc/ansible/K8S/K8S-terraform-AWS-Ansible-/
   - ansible-playbook -i k8s_hosts install-docker.yml